 If SCU is working on your case, go to the Support Collection Unit office in your county and ask to speak to a customer service representative.
-The county offices are set forth below:
+You can also call the Office of Child Support Enforcement at (888) 208-4485.

+SCU Offices by county: